Lumberjacks make a difference

 Service and volunteer work

 Whether you spend a day helping a local senior citizen with home repairs or you find a way to assist local veterans, your service makes a huge difference in the community.
-During the 2015-2016 academic year, SFA students reported 193,337 hours of community service.
+During the 2017-18 academic year, SFA students reported 87, 550 hours of community service, and in honor of SFA’s 95th anniversary, we have pledged to provide 95,000 hours this year.

 Here are a few of the ways you can find volunteer opportunities.